teivah/onecontext/README.md

 ## Detach

-The `onecontext.Detach` function returns a context detached from the original cancellation signal.
+`onecontext.Detach` returns a context detached from the original cancellation signal.
 It can be helpful, for example, if we implement an HTTP handler and that we have to pass a context to another goroutine that may expire after we send back a response.

+## Reset Values

+`onecontext.ResetValues` reset the values of an existing context.